Razwan-10/Razwan-10/README.md

 - 👀 I’m interested in problem solving
 - 🌱 I’m currently learning data structure
 - 💞️ I’m looking to collaborate on codeforce
-- 📫 How to reach me to mu goal
+- 📫 How to reach me to my goal?

 <!---
 Razwan-10/Razwan-10 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.